Happy Hour (The Office): Synopsis

-Dwight Schrute rethinks his pre-natal contract with Angela Martin when Isabel arrives at the bar.
-Dwight and Isabel have fun playing Whac-A-Mole together while Angela tries to get in on the fun.
-Dwight thinks that Isabel would be better suited to have his children, so he tells Angela he is canceling the contract, prompting Angela to get a summons to court.
+Dwight Schrute rethinks his prenatal contract with Angela Martin when Isabel arrives at the bar.
+Dwight and Isabel have fun playing Whac-A-Mole together.
+Dwight thinks that Isabel is better suited to have his children, so he tells Angela he is canceling the contract, prompting Angela to get a summons to court.
 When she confronts Dwight about the contract in front of Isabel, Isabel "whacks" Angela on the head and scares her off.
-Dwight gives Isabel a passionate kiss afterward.
+Dwight gives Isabel a passionate kiss.

-On a couple of occasions, Kevin indulges his bad-taste humor by making baby-crying noises near Pam, hoping the sound will cause her breasts to leak milk.
+Kevin makes baby-crying noises near Pam, hoping the sound will cause her breasts to leak milk.
 It does not work, but later when Kelly Kapoor comes past weeping, it suddenly does.

-Oscar is upset that Matt did not show up with the rest of them, prompting Darryl to tell Oscar that they have nothing in common, but when Matt finally shows up, Oscar gets excited and the two shoot hoops together.
-At the end of the episode, Darryl asks the long-working yet newly featured Japanese warehouse worker, Hide, to recount his story about how he used to be a heart surgeon.
-Hide explains how he failed a heart operation on a Yakuza boss, prompting him to flee to the United States, where Darryl gave him a job.
-After doing so, Hide then reveals that he failed that heart operation purposely, claiming that he is "good surgeon".
+Oscar is upset that Matt did not show up with the rest of them.
+Darryl tells Oscar that they have nothing in common, but when Matt finally shows up, Oscar gets excited and the two shoot hoops together.
+Darryl has the Japanese warehouse worker, Hide, recount how he used to be a heart surgeon.
+Hide failed a heart operation on a Yakuza boss, prompting him to flee to the United States, where Darryl gave him a job.
+Hide says he failed the heart operation purposely, claiming that he is "good surgeon".

 Production

-The episode is written by B. J. Novak, his first writing credit for the season and directed by Matt Sohn, his first directing credit of the season.
+The episode was written by B. J. Novak, his first writing credit for the season and directed by Matt Sohn, his first directing credit of the season.

+Novak came up with the "Date Mike" persona to explain why Michael, despite being charming, handsome, reasonably successful, and interested in getting married and having children, remains single at over 40 years old.
+Novak did not come up with the subplot with Kevin crying in an attempt to make Pam's breasts leak and said he did not know who added it to the script, though Angela Kinsey (who played Angela on the show) said it must have been inspired by how Rainn Wilson (who played Dwight) did the same thing to her while she was breastfeeding.